Skin lesions - overview

-- Apply long-acting pour-on or spray-on insecticide treatments but note that following treatment there is a withholding time before the fleece can be sold.
+- Apply long-acting pour-on or spray-on insecticide treatments but note that in the following treatment, there is a withholding time before the fleece can be sold.

 - Dermatophilosis, sometimes called mycotic dermatitis, can produce quite extensive skin lesions in Angoras, with scurfiness and hair loss along the back, particularly after prolonged wet weather.

-- In kids kept in damp dirty conditions it is a common cause of scurfy scabby skin over the muzzle and it can look similar to scabby mouth.
+- In kids kept in damp dirty conditions, it is a common cause of scurfy scabby skin over the muzzle and it can look similar to a scabby mouth.
 It can affect the lower legs too.

 - Scabby mouth (also called orf or contagious ecthyma) is a viral infection that is most common on lambs, but it can affect kids too.